intel-analytics/BigDL-2.x/docs/docs/KerasStyleAPIGuide/Layers/core.md

 If an input element is smaller than the threshold value, it will be replaced by 0; otherwise, it will be replaced by 1.

-When you use this layer as the first layer of a model, you need to provide the argument input_shape (a shape tuple, does not include the batch dimension).

 **Scala:**
 ```scala
 BinaryThreshold(value = 1e-6, inputShape = null)